In a nutshell

-To access Mantis via the command-line, you need to use the iCommands clients.
-They are available as a Nix package which is installed by default when you source the nix environment:
+To access Mantis via the command line, you must use the iCommands clients.
+They are available as a Nix package that is installed by default when you source the Nix environment:

-Note: if you do not whish to load the nix environment, be sure to add /nix/var/nix/profiles/default/bin to your PATH environment variable (export PATH=/nix/var/nix/profiles/default/bin:$PATH)
+Note: if you don’t want to load the Nix environment, be sure to add

-The trailing slash is important
+The final slash is important

 [bzizou@bart:~]$ cadaver https://mantis.univ-grenoble-alpes.fr/davrods/ WARNING: Untrusted server certificate presented for `mantis.univ-grenoble-alpes.fr': Issued to: Université Grenoble Alpes, 621 avenue Centrale, Saint-Martin-d'Hères, Auvergne-Rhône-Alpes, 38400, FR Issued by: GEANT Vereniging, NL Certificate is valid from Tue, 15 Dec 2020 00:00:00 GMT to Wed, 15 Dec 2021 23:59:59 GMT Do you wish to accept the certificate? (y/n) y Authentication required for DAV on server `mantis.univ-grenoble-alpes.fr': Username: bzizou Password: dav:/davrods/> ls Listing collection `/davrods/': succeeded.
 Coll: povray_results_mantis2 0 Jun 3 2020 Coll: system 0 Jun 30 16:48 10GBtestfile 10485760000 Nov 13 14:26 test1 161886424 Aug 26 15:08 dav:/davrods/> get test1 Downloading `/davrods/test1' to test1: Progress: [=============================>] 100.0% of 161886424 bytes succeeded. dav:/davrods/> quit Connection to `mantis.univ-grenoble-alpes.fr' closed.

-A specific host has been set up for some staging operations to or from Mantis.
-This is mantis-cargo.u-ga.fr.
-This host is directly accessible with your Perseus account and provides iCommands clients by default.
+A specific host has been set up for certain transfer operations to and from Mantis: mantis-cargo.u-ga.fr.
+This host is directly accessible with your PERSEUS account and provides iCommands clients by default.
 This “Cargo” host also provides a large temporary local directory for transfer operations (located in /cargo).
 Two specific scripts have been implemented to allow irods registration or centralized replication:

 ~$ cireg.py -h Usage: cireg.py [options] Options: -h, --help show this help message and exit -c COLLECTION, --collection=COLLECTION Full path of the directory to register as an irods collection -y, --yes Answer yes to all questions -K, --checksum Calculate a checksum on the iRODS server and store with the file details -v, --verbose Be verbose ~$ cipull.py -h Usage: cipull.py [options] Options: -h, --help show this help message and exit -c COLLECTION, --collection=COLLECTION Full path of the collection to centralize -y, --yes Answer yes to all questions -v, --verbose Be verbose